Einhänder: Reception

-The game received "generally favorable reviews", just one point shy of "universal acclaim", according to the review aggregation website Metacritic.
-In Japan, Famitsu gave it a score of 31 out of 40.
+Einhänder received "generally favorable reviews", according to the review aggregation website Metacritic.

 American gaming publications stated that the game was especially notable for a shoot 'em up as it had no strong competitor on the PlayStation at the time of its release.
 The website AllGame referred to the game as the best side scrolling shooter "to come out in the post 16-bit era of video gaming", while Eurogamer called it "the most successful of Square's expeditions into non-RPG territory".
-Next Generation said in a contemporary review that the game "makes no effort to be anything more than a traditional shooter, with the addition of 3D backgrounds and enemies, but waiting to see what's next is a rewarding experience, as any game should be.
+Next Generation said in a contemporary review that it "makes no effort to be anything more than a traditional shooter, with the addition of 3D backgrounds and enemies, but waiting to see what's next is a rewarding experience, as any game should be.
 It's a welcome challenge for those gamers dying to play a good shooter; and hopefully, Einhander can inject some life into a moribund genre."
+All four members of the review team for Electronic Gaming Monthly (EGM) regarded Einhänder as far superior to any recent shoot 'em up, and Kraig Kujawa went so far as to call it "the best shooter ever".

 The gameplay was praised by critics.
-AllGame lauded the game's intense action and diversity of spacecraft, the gun pod system and the fact that bosses are composed of different destructible parts.
-GamePro noted that while the gameplay scheme is common to other shoot 'em ups, the title's "thumb-busting" action and variety of weaponry made for an enjoyable experience.
-The site called diversity "one of the game's biggest assets".
+EGM was most impressed with the challenging enemy AI, finding that enemies would cooperate with each other to herd the player into obstacles or weapons fire.
+AllGame lauded the intense action and diversity of spacecraft, the gun pod system and the fact that bosses are composed of different destructible parts.
+GamePro stated that while the gameplay scheme is common among shoot 'em ups, the "thumb-busting action" and variety of weaponry made for an enjoyable experience.
+They called diversity "one of the game's biggest assets".
 (Note: GamePro gave the game two 4.5/5 scores for graphics and fun factor, and two 5/5 scores for sound and control.)
-GameSpot further called the game's play mechanics "finely tuned" and featuring a "fascinating" plot, while IGN felt the tilting camera angles were one of the features that make the game "so exciting".
+GameSpot further called the gameplay mechanics "finely tuned" and the plot "fascinating", while IGN felt the tilting camera angles were one of the features that make the game "so exciting".